wlandau/workflowHelper/example/README.md

 4. Aggregate the summary statistics together in convenient data frames.
 5. Generate some tables and figures using those agregated summaries.

-All the pieces of this workflow are in [code.R]("https://github.com/wlandau/workflowOrganizer/blob/master/example/code.R"): i.e., functions for generating datasets, analyzing datsets, etc. All I need to do is put these pieces together.
+All the pieces of this workflow are in [code.R]("https://github.com/wlandau/workflowHelper/blob/master/example/code.R"): i.e., functions for generating datasets, analyzing datsets, etc. All I need to do is put these pieces together.

-I will need to tell `workflowOrganizer` where my code is stored.
+I will need to tell `workflowHelper` where my code is stored.

 ```{r}
 sources = "code.R"